-[Editor’s note: In recognition of American Diabetes Month, Harvard Health Publications is collaborating with MSN.com on its Stop Diabetes initiative.
+[Editor’s note: In recognition of American Diabetes Month, Harvard Health Publishing is collaborating with MSN.com on its Stop Diabetes initiative.
 Today’s post, published on World Diabetes Day, is the first of several focusing on this all-too-common disorder.]

 People tend to think of diabetes as a silent, painless condition.
 Don’t tell that to the millions of folks with diabetes-induced tingling toes or painful feet.
 This problem, called diabetic neuropathy, can range from merely aggravating to disabling or even life threatening.
 It’s something I have first-hand (or, more appropriately, first-foot) knowledge about.

 High blood sugar, the hallmark of diabetes, injures nerves and blood vessels throughout the body.
 The first nerves to be affected tend to be the smallest ones furthest from the spinal cord—those that stretch to the toes and feet.

 Diabetic neuropathy affects different people in different ways.
 I feel it as a tingling in my toes.
 Moving my feet and wiggling my toes helps the tingling disappear for a while.
 Others have it much worse.
 Diabetic neuropathy can cause a constant burning feeling in the feet; sharp pain that may be worse at night; and extreme sensitivity to touch, making the weight of a sheet unbearable.
 It can be sneaky, too, and completely rob the feet of their ability to sense pain.

 The truly scary thing about diabetic neuropathy is a 10-letter word we usually associate with horrific accidents or Civil War battlefields—amputation.
 When sensory nerves in the feet become damaged, a blister, cut, or sore can go unnoticed, allowing time for the wound to become infected.